 The earliest coffee drinkers were from upper-class families.
 However, today, middle and even lower-class families in Pakistan drink coffee.
 Unlike the West, where coffee is a drink for all seasons, in Pakistan, coffee is mainly drunk during the cold months.

-Additionally, while international brands like Dunkin Donuts have come to Pakistan, people still prefer making their coffee at home.
+Additionally, while international brands like Dunkin Donuts have come to Pakistan, people still prefer coffee at home.

 How Pakistanis Drink Coffee